w3c/miniapp-manifest/.github/PULL_REQUEST_TEMPLATE.md

 Closes #???

+The following tasks have been completed:

+* [ ] Confirmed there are no ReSpec errors.

 This change (choose at least one, delete ones that don't apply):

 * Breaks existing normative behavior (please add label "breaking")